-Businesses face real and large financial risks from climate change rely upon are at increasing risk from extreme events, stressed energy grids, and other climate impacts.
-A recent study found that 215 of the world's largest companies face nearly \$1 trillion in combined risk from climate impacts.375 The majority of risk is concentrated in the financial sector with almost 80% of risk reported there.
+Businesses face substantial financial risks from the physical risks that climate change poses and from transition risks as the world moves away from fossil fuels.
+Physical assets owned by businesses and the supporting infrastructure and utilities that they rely upon are at increasing risk from extreme events, stressed energy grids, and other climate impacts.
+A recent study found that 215 of the world's largest companies face nearly \$1 trillion in combined risk from climate impacts.
+The majority of risk is concentrated in the financial sector with almost 80% of risk reported there.